alloy-rs/alloy/CONTRIBUTING.md

 cargo +nightly clippy --all-features
 ```

+> You need to have [geth](https://geth.ethereum.org/downloads) and [Anvil](https://book.getfoundry.sh/getting-started/installation) to be able to run the tests

 ### Tests

 If the change being proposed alters code (as opposed to only documentation for